cssturkiye/fastcsstool/README.md

 ![Logo](https://github.com/cssturkiye/fastcsstool/assets/53001810/20a33f92-3d37-48eb-8c2d-e6910fc6a92c)

 ## Overview
+👋🏻 Welcome to the Field of Computational Social Science!

-Fast CSS Tool is a comprehensive application designed to assist social scientists in analyzing digital datasets, including social media data.
-This tool leverages a variety of machine learning algorithms to preprocess, filter, and classify data, providing a streamlined workflow for data analysis.
+Fast CSS Tool is here to simplify your data analysis journey.
+This intuitive application is designed to assist social scientists in analyzing digital datasets, including social media data, with ease.

+Even if you have little to no coding experience, Fast CSS Tool makes it easy to preprocess, filter, and classify your data.
+The tool automates many complex backend processes, leveraging machine learning algorithms to streamline your workflow.

+Whether you're new to coding or simply looking for a more efficient way to handle your data, Fast CSS Tool provides a user-friendly interface to help you get the job done.

 ![image](https://github.com/cssturkiye/fastcsstool/assets/53001810/c037c3fd-eb01-4d9e-8178-4c9e9b4fea59)

 ## Features

 - **Data Preprocessing**: Import data, apply manual and AI-based filters.
-- **Model Training**: Train multiple machine learning models using scikit-learn.
+- **Model Training**: Train multiple machine learning models using SentenceTransformers, Microsoft's FLAML and scikit-learn.
 - **Model Evaluation**: Evaluate models using various metrics.
 - **Export Results**: Save models and export evaluation results.